komal-saini/komal-saini/README.md

 ### Hi there 👋

 I'm Komal Saini, a fourth-year computer science student at the University of Toronto.
-I previously interned at LinkedIn and Sentry as a software engineer.
+I previously interned at [LinkedIn](https://www.linkedin.com/) and [Sentry](https://sentry.io) as a software engineer.
 I'm a passionate backend developer and I'm interested in working in fast-paced, high-impact envrionments.

+Since Sentry is open-soruce, you can find some of my [PRs](https://github.com/getsentry/sentry/pull/36871) for my intern project on [GitHub](https://github.com/getsentry)!

 I'm currently seeking Spring 2024 New Grad opportunities!
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/sainikomal/).